13 Divided By 4

 • Real-world applications: If you have 13 cookies and want to divide them equally among 4 friends, each friend gets 3 cookies, and you have 1 cookie left over.

 • Modular arithmetic: In modular arithmetic, the remainder is the key focus.
-For example, 13 modulo 4 (written as 13 mod 4) is 1.
+To give you an idea, 13 modulo 4 (written as 13 mod 4) is 1.
 This has applications in cryptography and computer science.

 • Further calculations: The remainder can be used in subsequent calculations or considered separately depending on the context of the problem.